Country music: Asia

 In Japan, country and western music first developed a following before World War II, but many Japanese became exposed to it after the war due to the Far East Network.
 One of the first Japanese western acts was Biji Kuroda & The Chuck Wagon Boys, other artists include Jimmie Tokita and His Mountain Playboys, The Blue Rangers, Wagon Aces, and Tomi Fujiyama.
 While the majority of these musicians sung in English, a few of them sang in the Japanese language.
 The genre continues to have a dedicated following in Japan, thanks to Charlie Nagatani, Katsuoshi Suga, J.T.
 Kanehira, Dicky Kitano, and Manami Sekiya.
 Country and western venues in Japan include the former annual Country Gold concert, organized by Charlie Nagatani, and the modern honky tonks at Little Texas in Tokyo and Armadillo in Nagoya.

 In Mongolia, there is a developing country music scene.
 Enkh-Erdene performed a cover of George Strait's "Amarillo by Morning" on The World's Best in 2019, he released country music album Arvan Tavnii Saran in the Mongolian language with original songs in 2023, and covered Garth Brooks' "Friends In Low Places" in 2024 on America's Got Talent: Fantasy League.
 The Baatar is another singer and musician of "Mongolian country" by blending country music with traditional Mongolian folk elements, including urtyn duu singing techniques and instruments like the morin khuur and tsuur, they released their first album in 2022.

 In India, there is an annual concert festival called "Blazing Guitars" held in Chennai brings together Anglo-Indian musicians from all over the country (including some who have emigrated to places like Australia).
 The year 2003 brought home-grown Indian, Bobby Cash to the forefront of the country music culture in India when he became India's first international country music artist to chart singles in Australia.

 The Philippines, a US Commonwealth from 1900 to 1946, was introduced to country music during this time.
 Today, in the Philippines, country music has become a part of the expression of the Cordilleran way of life.
 Country music from this area often compares the Igorot lifestyle to that of American cowboys.

-Baguio City has an FM station that caters to country music, DZWR 99.9 Country, which is part of the Catholic Media Network.
+Baguio has an FM station that caters to country music, DZWR 99.9 Country, which is part of the Catholic Media Network.
 Bombo Radyo Baguio has a segment on its Sunday slot for Igorot, Ilocano and country music.
 And as of recently, DWUB occasionally plays country music.
 Many country music musicians tour the Philippines.
 Original Pinoy Music has influences from country.